 Many municipalities face significant challenges reconciling increased public demands for local government services with declining revenue bases, reduced state funding, escalating labor and pension costs, a restrictive regulatory environment, and limited access to capital.

-Our Municipal Recovery practice can be a powerful ally to local governments in uncertain times.
-Members of the team include attorneys with hands-on experience representing governments in matters of public finance; public-private partnerships; bankruptcy, restructuring, and capital recovery; labor and employment; tax; land use; and intergovernmental relations.
-We understand the fiscal pressures and credit consequences facing municipalities and have a track record of success helping municipalities:
+Our Municipal Recovery practice can be a powerful ally to local governments and their municipal investors in these uncertain times.
+We understand the fiscal pressures and credit consequences facing municipalities and have a track record of success helping our clients to:

-- Access capital markets at affordable rates and terms during fiscal distress
+- access capital markets at affordable rates and terms;

 Ballard Spahr has one of the premier public finance practices in the nation.
-Since 1987, we have participated in the issuance of more than $350 billion in tax-exempt obligations in 49 states, the District of Columbia, and three territories.
+For more than six decades, we have participated in the issuance of more than $1 trillion in tax-exempt obligations in all states, the District of Columbia, and three territories.

 We are continuously listed as a nationally recognized bond counsel firm in The Bond Buyer's Municipal Marketplace (the "Red Book").
 Each year Thomson Reuters ranks us among the top firms in the country by dollar volume.